Running Ansys Mechanical APDL 2020 R2 using an LSF Job Scheduler (command line; without GUI)

 Figure 2.
 The queues in the CAD Compute Cluster

 Summary: It is possible to run Mechanical and Mechanical APDL simulation three different ways in a LINUX multi-core environment.
-One way is by using the Workbench interface.
-A second way is to use the MAPDL Launcher program and set the run for batch mode, though this bypasses the job scheduler.
-The third option is to create a script containing all the commands that are to be given to MAPDL, and then send the script to the job scheduler.
+One option is to create a script containing all the commands that are to be given to the software, and then send the script to the job scheduler.

-Here are the steps we have tested in our node to demonstrate the third option.
+Here are the steps we have tested in our Cluster to demonstrate this approach.

 - Test file: td-32 example (ACL ligament simulation).
 MPI software tested: Intel MPI w/Ansys 2020 R2.